 The longer an individual has been using, the stronger the cocaine dependence.
 This means that there will be much more intense psychological and physical withdrawal symptoms.
 People who use large quantities of cocaine are also more likely to experience more severe symptoms.

 Inpatient Cocaine Treatment

 Beyond detox, a long-term treatment plan is ideal.
 Cognitive-behavioral therapy, group therapy sessions, and other modalities help people identify how to overcome past behaviors.
 While the initial therapy sessions can prove pivotal, extended stability and structure are also important.
-Continuing inpatient treatment in a residential level of care helps people fight cravings.
+Continuing residential rehab helps people fight cravings.
 It also ensures their physical and mental rehabilitation from cocaine.

 Medical advice and further treatment of a cocaine use disorder are beneficial to those struggling with a substance use disorder.
-Unfortunately, not everyone can commit to a month of inpatient care.
+Unfortunately, not everyone can commit to a month of residential rehab.
 Some people have other responsibilities that force them to return home.
-Our recommendation is to continue treatment at the outpatient level of care for these individuals.
+Our recommendation is to continue treatment at the outpatient program for these individuals.

 Start your admission

 Let’s get your admission going with one of our confidential representatives.

 Outpatient Cocaine Treatment